-The Street Maintenance Division has a snow removal priority plan.
-The plan divides the city streets into three priority categories: priority one, priority two, and priority three.
-The priorities are selected on the basis of traffic volumes, steepness of hills, public transit routes, proximity to schools, access to businesses, and low-volume residential streets.
-The snow removal plan was designed so very few residents have to go more than a few blocks to get to a plowed street.
+This plan divides our community streets into four categories: Priority 1 (which are also our emergency routes), Priority 2, Priority 3, and non-priority.
+You can see a map of these routes below.
+The priorities are selected based on designated emergency routes, traffic volumes, steepness of hills, and access to businesses and schools.
+The snow removal plan was designed so very few residents must go more than a few blocks to get to a plowed street.

-The City of Rawlins budgets, prepares, and staffs for an average Rawlins winter, which involves multiple snowstorms averaging under 6” of snow throughout the winter.
+The City of Rawlins generally budgets, prepares, and staffs for an average Rawlins winter, which involves multiple snowstorms averaging under 6” of snow throughout the winter.
 However, when more than 6” of snow falls in 24 hours or less, we consider this a severe snow storm.
-During severe snow, we also post updates regularly to our homepage.

 For situations such as emergencies, injury, and illness, plows are dispatched with the first responders to provide passage to the residential areas where accessibility is a concern.

 The city may issue various alerts to help notify and protect our residents.
-Interested in receiving news from the City?
+Want to make sure you receive our alerts?
 Sign up for news via email or text at www.rawlinswy.gov/notifyme for “City of Rawlins News.”

-- If a snow emergency is called, all #1 priority routes have a special "No Parking" ban to allow for better snow control.
+- If a snow emergency is called, all Snow Emergency Routes (designated as our Priority 1 routes) have a special "No Parking" ban to allow for better snow control.
 These routes are clearly marked with signs.

 - We may also issue a weather advisory to ask people to limit travel unless necessary and urgent.